AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ![An example item from the events collection is displayed.](./media/xx_EventsColl.png 'The events collection')

 > NOTE: These items are created from the Databricks solution and include a random set of generated events for each user personality type.
-You should see events generated for 'details', 'buy' and 'addToCart' as well as the item associated (via the contentId field) with the event.
+You should see events generated for 'details', 'buy' and 'addToCart' as well as the item associated with the event (via the contentId field).

 ### Task 4: Review the aggregation and import utility